 It’s comedy week on the Bandzoogle Blog!
 To celebrate our partnership with the Just for Laughs Comedy Conference, we’re featuring some blog posts aimed at helping comedians maximize their online presence.
-If you're a comedian attending Just for Laughs this week in Montreal, come visit our booth for a free website review, anytime between Wednesday, July 25 to Saturday, July 28, 10AM-6PM at the Hyatt Regency Hotel lobby.

 Your homepage is usually the first page visitors to your website will see, so it’s important to make sure that you have the right elements in place to grab their attention, make a strong first impression, and keep them on your site.
 A well-designed homepage can get you more sign-ups for your newsletter, more sales from your online store, and convert first-time visitors to becoming active and engaged fans.
 Here are 6 essential elements to have on your homepage that will help you do just that:

 Your header image is arguably the most important element of your homepage.
 It’s likely to be the first thing that people see on your website, so think about what image can best represent your comedy and who you are as a comedian.
 Having a great photo along with your name is a classic example of an effective header image.
 But it could also be an illustration, artwork from your last comedy CD or DVD, etc.